 What are your most memorable and enjoyable experiences of working at StarLeaf so far?

-The company makes a real effort with social outings, and the events they organise are always enjoyed by everyone in the company.
+The company makes a real effort with social outings, and the events they organize are always looked forward to by everyone in the company.

-What does a day in the life of a YINI look like?
+What does a day in the life of a YINI at StarLeaf look like?

 What skills have you developed so far during your Year in Industry with StarLeaf?

-Would you recommend StarLeaf for students wishing to complete a Year in Industry before university?
+Would you recommend StarLeaf for students looking to complete a Year in Industry before university?

 Definitely!
 You’ll be so well equipped for your university course if you complete a Year in Industry as there are so many essential things that the YINI scheme have taught me – and not just technically.
 Moving out and getting a job, handling your own finances, even learning to cook, are all incredibly useful things that the YINI scheme has taught me.

-What aspects of your role are you passionate about?
+What aspects of your role are you passionate about and why?

-Working amongst graduates and seasoned engineers all in one team allows for osmosis of information to pass so freely.
-The working environment in general is the thing that I enjoy the most, cooperating with my colleagues and learning from them is priceless.
+Working among the graduate and experienced engineers all in one team allows for information to pass so freely.
+The working environment, in general, is the thing that I enjoy the most, cooperating with my colleagues and learning from them is priceless.

-Which university will you be going to and which course will you be studying?
+Which university you will be going to and what will you study?